Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Materials and Methods

-A newly-implemented, modern physics laboratory provided crucial facets within the development of an undergraduate physics major.
-These included more-independent and developed report writing opportunities, repetition of experimentation, deepened uncertainty quantification, and emphasizing the presence of historical and philosophical aspects of science.
-Prior to its creation, these facets of maturity and awareness were not emphasized in the undergraduate sequence.
+\textbf{(B) Upper-level Laboratories.} The Physics Group also made alterations to increase active and applied learning opportunities, as well as facilitate essential experimental skill development.
+Due to students' interests in applied physics and engineering, two laboratory augmentations were made, while adhering to the college-wide constraints for number of major-only credits.
+First, the previous, junior-level, one-semester ``advanced laboratory'' course, which consisted of verifying physical constants, was converted into an intermediate laboratory \citep{alpha}.
+This laboratory accompanied a third-semester Modern Physics course that introduced the following novel facets: more developed experimentation and report writing, deepened uncertainty quantification, and emphasized historical and philosophical aspects of science.

-With space created in the junior-level, AL, interdisciplinary topics were effectively and efficiently addressed within the physics major.
-The course was re-imagined and implemented following guidance from the literature on Course-based Undergraduate Research Experiences (CUREs, \citep{cor14}).
-A CURE approach provided authentic perspective on the specific techniques utilized, while also instructing the students on content that they would not otherwise receive \citep{mor17}.
-Students collaboratively completed four mini-research projects on the following areas: Astrophysics, Biophysics, Materials, and Optics/Spectroscopy.
-These four areas coincided with the four elective courses.
+With space created at the junior-level, a second laboratory course was added to effectively and efficiently address interdisciplinary topics within the physics major.
+Following guidance from the literature on Course-based Undergraduate Research Experiences (CUREs; \citealp{cor14,woo18}), authentic perspective was provided on the specific techniques, while also instructing the students on content that they would not otherwise receive \citep{mor17}.
+Students collaboratively completed four mini-research projects in the following areas: Astrophysics, Biophysics, Materials, and Optics/Spectroscopy.
+These four areas coincided with four, rotating, upper-level electives.
 As a result, students were introduced to all interdisciplinary electives through the CURE at a cursory level, even though they will not take all the courses in their entirety.